DevMountain/categorizer/README.md

 import { createChart } from '../ducks/chart';
 ```

-Now that `App.js` has access to our action creator we need a way for our `App` component to dispatch this action to our reducer.
+Now that `App.js` has access to our action creator, we need a way for our `App` component to dispatch this action to our reducer.
 We can do this by adding an object after `mapStateToProps` where we export our decorated component.

 ```js
 export default connect(mapStateToProps, { createChart })(App);
 ```

-Basically this is allowing us to directly call `this.props.createChart` inside of our `App` component.
+Basically, this is allowing us to directly call `this.props.createChart` inside of our `App` component.
 Without doing it this way, you would have to use the `dispatch` function with the action creator as a parameter.
 Redux automatically adds the `dispatch` function to `props`.
 It would look like: `this.props.dispatch(this.props.createChart)`.

 Also another thing to note is that once we create this object of action creators, `dispatch` is no longer automatically added to `props`.
 Any future action creators will have to be added to this object as well in order to be used in the `App` component.